 Our Members > Staffordshire County Council

-Staffordshire County Council is one of the largest employers in Staffordshire with over 5,000 officers serving a population of over 85,0000 local residents.
+Staffordshire County Council (SCC) is one of the largest employers in Staffordshire with over 5,000 officers serving a population of over 85,0000 local residents.
 The council manages and delivers a range of local public services from our main offices at Staffordshire Place, County Buildings in Stafford Town centre and from sites located around the County.

-Progress on these targets to date includes the progression towards installation of solar photovoltaic panels on County Farms Estates and a number of school buildings, procured through our Sustainable Procurement Strategy, a biomass boiler heating system at Staffordshire Place, schools and corporate buildings, a vehicle excise duty band limit on all leased vehicles, and active use of a sustainable travel heirarchy for business related journeys as detailed in our Green Travel Plan.
+SCC’s commitment to sustainability is encapsulated in their Corporate Climate Change Strategy ‘Green Shoots.’
+The strategy sets out targets to reduce carbon dioxide emissions by 80% by 2050 from a 1990 baseline figure, with an average annual decrease of 3% and to generate 15% of their energy from renewable sources by 2020.
+These actions will contribute towards mitigating further avoidable climate change, with monitoring of energy usage from buildings, street lighting and fleet vehicles occurring annually.
+Progress on these targets to date includes the progression towards installation of solar photovoltaic panels on County Farms Estates and a number of school buildings, procured through SCC’s Sustainable Procurement Strategy, a biomass boiler heating system at Staffordshire Place, schools and corporate buildings, a vehicle excise duty band limit on all leased vehicles and active use of a sustainable travel hierarchy for business related journeys as detailed in their Green Travel Plan.

 In addition, ensuring SCC’s services, local businesses, communities and residents are well adapted, and have increased resilience to unavoidable climate change, is also a priority.
 SCC assess the risks of climate change to our services and service users, actively monitoring and supporting the implementation of their Climate Change Adaptation Plan.